Worship & Music

 Musical Leadership

-Lead congregational singing and offer choral anthems or contemporary worship songs.
+Lead congregational singing and offer choral anthems or contemporary/gospel worship songs.

 Rehearse regularly and prepare music aligned with liturgical seasons and themes.